 A Denis Villeneuve horror film about a woman—Emily Blunt’s door-kicking FBI agent—trying to survive in a male world, lodged inside a drug war thriller featuring Josh Brolin and Benicio Del Toro.
 It is set on the merciless border between America, Mexico, and obliteration.

 A riveting action film and an incisive metaphor for capitalism, Bong Joon-ho imagines humanity’s remnants trapped on a train where the poor, led by Chris Evans’ guilt-ridden revolutionary, rise up against the rich and those they use to maintain control.
 Be eternally grateful that Harvey Weinstein’s U.S. edit was never released.

-Canadian actor turned filmmaker Sarah Polley delves into her parents’ marriage and her own conception in a fascinating and shape-shifting documentary with an all-encompassing reach.
-It’s best to know little about the film before watching it, but like its subjects it contains multitudes.
+Canadian actor turned filmmaker Sarah Polley (Women Talking) delves into her parents’ marriage and her own conception in a fascinating and shape-shifting documentary whose reach becomes all-encompassing.
+It’s best to know little about this revelatory film before watching it, but like its subjects it contains multitudes.

 Paul Thomas Anderson captures America’s transformation from frontier into industrial powerhouse with the tale of an obsessive oilman (Daniel Day-Lewis).
 Frame after frame evokes a furious wonder that can’t be stilled by success, family, or victory.

-Warfare in the information age comes into brutal focus in Kathryn Bigelow’s action-thriller, in which a Pakistan-based CIA analyst (Jessica Chastain) authorises torture and drone strikes in her obsessive post-9/11 hunt for Osama Bin-Laden.
-Revenge is consumptive and history exists in the torrid, unfiltered moment.
+Warfare in the information age comes into brutal focus in Kathryn Bigelow’s magisterial action-thriller, where a Pakistan-based CIA analyst (Jessica Chastain) accepts torture and drone strikes in her obsessive post-9/11 hunt for Osama Bin-Laden.
+Revenge is consumptive, and history exists in the torrid, unfiltered moment.